-Ms. Hayne, 54, joined the Company in August 1982.
-She is a 37 year veteran of the retail and wholesale industry and has served as President of Free People since March 2007.
+Ms. Hayne, 55, joined the Company in August 1982.
+She is a 38 year veteran of the retail and wholesale industry and has served as President of Free People since March 2007 and as Chief Creative Officer since November 2013.
 Richard A. Hayne, the Company's current Chairman, Chief Executive Officer and President, is Ms. Hayne's spouse.
-As an employee of the Company for over 30 years, Ms. Hayne brings a wealth of both Company-specific and industry-wide knowledge and experience to the Board.
+As an employee of the Company for over 30 years and a director since 2013, Ms. Hayne brings a wealth of both Companyspecific and industry-wide knowledge and experience to the Board of Directors.